Phitsanulok province: History

 Later, during Thailand's Sukhothai Period, the city of Phitsanulok emerged as a major city in the east of the Sukhothai Kingdom, and the great temples of Wat Chula Manee, Wat Aranyik and Wat Chedi Yod Thong were constructed.
 In 1357, the renowned Wat Phra Sri Rattana Mahathat was erected, and the Ayutthaya Period witnessed the construction of several of the province's other chief temples.
+An Ayutthayan army under Borommarachathirat I took the town in 1378 and received the homage of Maha Thammaracha II.
+After Sukhothai was divided in the early 15th century, Phitsanulok fell to Maha Thammaracha Boromapan.
+In 1430 a dispute over the right of a returning forest-order party to ordain was settled by a debate held on two rafts at Song Khwae, which monks of Chaliang won.
+Dutch records of the 17th century have the northern forest produce, deer hide and timber, collected through Phitsanulok and Kamphaeng Phet.
+Borommatrailokkanat moved his court there in 1463, merging Chainat and Song Khwae within one wall, and held it until his death in 1488.
 Phitsanulok served for 25 years as the capital city of the Ayutthaya Kingdom.
+Under the Palace Law the governorship was reserved for the Royal Scion, and successive viceroys of Phitsanulok went on to succeed at Ayutthaya.
 In 1555, King Naresuan the Great was born in Phitsanulok.
 Naresuan played a significant role in the history of Thailand, as he expanded the kingdom (then called Siam) to its greatest territorial extent by conquering sizable portions of modern-day Burma and Cambodia.

+Khwanmueang Chantarochanee, as reported by Chaipong Samnieng, relates the recovery of the northern towns after they were emptied in 1775 and 1776 to two later movements of people: the Mon migration of 1815 and the crisis of Chao Anouvong in 1826.
+Mon and Lao culture entered Phitsanulok, Phichai, Sawankhalok, Sukhothai and Tak with them.

 In recent times, Phitsanulok province has become an important agricultural center, part of the "bread basket of Thailand", providing rice and other crops to consumers in Thailand and throughout the world.
 Extensive agricultural development over the last hundred years or so has spawned a modern infrastructure in the urban areas of the province, bringing with it an array of modern roads, universities, hospitals and other conveniences.
 Over the years, the Nan River and its tributaries have played a substantial role in the history and development of the region by providing a route for transportation, fertile soil for agriculture, and water for irrigation.
 The river waters have also served as a route for enemy invaders, and have been the source of periodic widespread flooding throughout the province.